BLCM/bl3mods/Stygian Emperor/Moze/Reactive Armor/README.md

 **£££ LODS of EMONE £££**

-Reactive Armor Resistance By Rank
+Reactive Armor Resistance by Rank
 ---------------------------------
 Refer to the following chart for actual resistance numbers, as, due to a current limitation of hotfix-modding, the splash resistance claimed by the skill card varies slightly from the value displayed in-game (except for at rank 3):
 |Resistance| Rank 1 | Rank 2 | Rank 3 |*Rank 4*|*Rank 5*|*Rank 6*|*Rank 7*|*Rank 8*|